jlacar/aoc2015/README-Day18.md

                     this[row + rowOffset][col + colOffset]
                 else
                     false
             }
         }
     }

 This tidied up the outer loop a little bit but only shifted noise into the inner loop.
 The code still wasn't clear enough for my eyes to just glide over it.
 However, I could now see a way to reveal intent by extracting the `if-else` expression.

+Again, the guiding question "What does this piece of code do and how can we make it say that in a simpler, more straightforward way?"

     private fun Grid.litAround(row: Int, col: Int): Int {
         val offsets = -1..1